Group Prenatal Course

 Our classes are dynamic, inclusive, and friendly whether you are attending virtually or in-person.
 In person.

-We have a maximum of 10 couples per course to ensure the class is intimate enough to feel comfortable when participating.
+We have a limited number of participants per course to ensure the class is intimate enough to feel comfortable when participating.

 Continued support